- Played by: Asa Butterfield

 - Nice Guy: He is nothing but friendly to everyone he interacts with.
 Even after breaking up with Maeve, he still goes out of his way to help her stay in school by threatening to quit the swim team if she is expelled.
 He's however shown to have some aura of the popular kid who doesn't see the less popular crowd, but he becomes a genuine friend to Viv, a super smart girl who tutors Jackson and is a member of the quiz team.

 - School Idol: Seems widely liked.
 Headmaster Groff clearly likes him much better than his own son.

 - Self-Harm: In Season 2, he finally snaps from the pressure and deliberately smashes his hand with weights to get away from his athletic responsibilities for a while.
 Viv and his parents intervene before it progresses into a full-blown habit.

 - Stepford Smiler: Privately, he suffers from severe anxiety issues.
 He has panic attacks and is worried his parents will get a divorce (he believes his athletic career is one of the only things keeping them together).

 A member of the Untouchables, the most popular clique in school, and secretly friends with Maeve.

 - Extreme Doormat: A people-pleaser and tends to let others push her around, especially boyfriends and rest of the Untouchables.
-This becomes a problem in the bedroom with one of her boyfriends is put off by her faking enjoyment and putting his sexual needs above her own.
+This becomes a problem in the bedroom with one of her boyfriends is put off by her faking enjoyment and her inability to put her own sexual needs above his.